One Foot in the Grave: Plot

 The series features the exploits, mishaps and misadventures of irascible early retiree Victor Meldrew, who, after being made redundant from his job as a security guard at the age of 60, finds himself at war with the world and everything in it.
 Meldrew, cursed with misfortune and always complaining, is married to long-suffering wife Margaret, who is often left exasperated by his many misfortunes.

 Amongst other witnesses to Victor's wrath are tactless family friend Jean Warboys and next-door neighbours Patrick (Victor's nemesis) and Pippa Trench.
 Patrick often discovers Victor in inexplicably bizarre or compromising situations, leading him to believe he is insane.
 The Meldrews' neighbour on the other side, overly cheery charity worker Nick Swainey, also adds to Victor's frustration.

 Although set in a traditional suburban setting, the show subverts this genre with a strong overtone of black comedy.
 Series One's "The Valley of Fear" is an episode which caused controversy, when Victor found a frozen cat in his freezer.
 Writer David Renwick also combined farce with elements of tragedy.
-For example, and although there is no explicit reference that Victor and Margaret had children, the episode "Timeless Time" contained a reference to someone named Stuart; the strong implication being that they once had a son who had died as a child, and in the final episode, Victor is killed by a hit-and-run driver.
+For example, and although there is no explicit reference to Victor and Margaret having children, the episode "Timeless Time" contained a reference to someone named Stuart; the strong implication being that they once had a son who had died as a child, and in the final episode, Victor is killed by a hit-and-run driver.

 A number of episodes were also experimental in that they took place entirely in one setting.
 Such episodes include "The Beast in the Cage" (where Victor, Margaret and Mrs Warboys are stuck in a traffic jam), "Timeless Time" (where Victor and Margaret are in bed suffering insomnia), "The Trial" (where Victor is left alone in the house waiting to see if he has to take part in jury service), "Rearranging the Dust" (where Victor and Margaret have a long wait in their solicitor's waiting room), and "Threatening Weather" (where Victor and Margaret try to cope during a power cut on the hottest night of the year).

 Despite Margaret's frequent exasperation with her husband's antics, the series shows the couple have a deep affection for one another.